 Knowing when, how, and why you take medication, which is another word for medicine, is important for safety.
-The Alberta Health Services Medication List can help you and your family keep track of everything you take to keep you healthy – your pills, vitamins, and herbs.
-When you go see the doctor, your pharmacist, have a medical appointment or test, or have to go to the hospital or emergency room, take this medication list with you.
-There is also a
+The Alberta Health Services Medication List (below) can help you and your family keep track of everything you take to keep you healthy, such as pills, vitamins, and herbs.
+When you see your doctor or pharmacist, have a medical appointment or test, or go to the hospital or emergency room, take this list with you.

 The MyMedRec app is maintained by a third party.
 MyHealth.Alberta.ca doesn’t endorse and is not responsible for the content or accuracy of this app.

 You may choose to use this Daily Medicine Schedule form to remind you when to take your medicines.
-Post this sheet where you can see it, such as near your medication cabinet, where you store your medicines or on your refrigerator.
+Post this sheet where you can see it, such as near your medicine cabinet, where you store your medicines, or on your refrigerator.

-Current as of: August 19, 2016
+Current as of: February 18, 2021

 Author: Medication Quality and Safety Team – Pharmacy Services, Alberta Health Services